BLACKPANTHER11544/BLACKPANTHER11544/README.md

 			                               👋 Hi, I’m @BLACKPANTHER11544

-- I am LAzy 'zZZZZZZzzzZZZzzzZZZZ'
+- I am from djdoll era 'zZZZZZZzzzZZZzzz'
 - 🌱 As for now i am doing mern.
-- I love to play football(Soccer) , and i'm a liverpool fan
+- I love to play football(Soccer) , and i'm a Man City fan
-- Reach me at my instagram 'i_am_immmmposter'
+- Reach me on my instagram 'i_am_immmmposter'

 <!---
 BLACKPANTHER11544/BLACKPANTHER11544 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.